stuyspec/stuyspec-api/README.md

 ## AWS
-If you are using our `cli-uploader`, you need to be able to POST media files.
+If you are using our `cli-uploader` or seeding the database, you need to be able to POST media files.
 You will need to be an IAM user for the Spectator Web AWS account.
 Request an account by e-mailling [stuyspecweb@gmail.com](mailto:stuyspecweb@gmail.com) or by messaging one of the editors on Facebook.

 While you wait for your beloved editors to get the account set up, watch this [IAM introduction](https://www.youtube.com/watch?v=Ul6FW4UANGc).